Collection: Upland & Fish Print Belts

 • Rainbow Trout

 Rainbow trout, originating from the western regions of North America, enchant anglers with their vibrant hues and spirited demeanor.
 Flourishing in cool, pristine waters of streams, rivers, and lakes, they are widespread across the continent due to introductions for sport fishing.
-Anglers, employing various techniques like fly fishing, spinning, or bait fishing, eagerly pursue these fish, renowned for their acrobatic leaps and fierce battles.
 Pursuing rainbow trout not only offers an exciting angling adventure but also fosters a profound appreciation for the majestic landscapes they inhabit.

 • Brook Trout

 Brook trout, indigenous to the eastern reaches of North America, captivate anglers with their stunning colors and serene habitats.
 Thriving in the cold, crystal-clear waters of streams, rivers, and lakes, they're particularly abundant in the Appalachian Mountains and northeastern United States.
-Anglers, whether wielding a fly rod, spinning reel, or baitcaster, relish the challenge of hooking these beauties, known for their voracious appetites and spirited fights.
+Anglers relish the challenge of hooking these beauties, known for their voracious appetites and spirited fights.
 Pursuing brook trout offers not only an exhilarating angling experience but also a deep connection to the untamed wilderness they call home.

 • Cutthroat Trout

 Cutthroat trout are iconic freshwater gamefish native to North America, known for their striking appearance and elusive nature.
 They inhabit cold, clear streams, rivers, and lakes across the western United States and Canada, with subspecies adapted to various habitats from high mountain streams to coastal estuaries.
-Named for the distinctive red slashes on their throat, cutthroat trout offer exciting angling opportunities for fly fishermen, spin fishermen, and bait fishermen alike.
+Named for the distinctive red slashes on their throat, cutthroat trout offer exciting angling opportunities for those fortunate to target them.
 They're valued not only for their sporting qualities but also for their significance in native ecosystems and as indicators of environmental health.

 • Brown Trout

 Brown trout are prized freshwater gamefish native to Europe and Asia but introduced widely across North America.
 They thrive in cold, clear streams, rivers, and lakes, preferring well-oxygenated waters with plenty of cover such as rocks and fallen trees.
 Brown trout are known for their beautiful colors, including shades of brown, gold, and red, and are prized by anglers for their elusive nature and challenging behavior.
-They're opportunistic feeders, preying on insects, small fish, and even small mammals, making them a versatile target for fly fishermen, spin fishermen, and bait fishermen alike.
+They're opportunistic feeders, preying on insects, small fish, and even small mammals, making them a versatile target.

 • Redfish